grscheller/scheller-linux-archive/grok/Python/boring_math/README.md

 complain too much.
 Normally these would be horrible names but, in the context of mathy integer functions and functional programming, they do make sense.

+Well, Neovim using Pyright as the LSP server does not follow relative paths.
+To get around this, I created a [pyrightconfig.json](pyrightconfig.json) in the root boring_math directory.

+The next step is to figure out how to both install the library locally in a development virtual environment, and globally as a tool to explore mathy and scientific things.
+I plan to use Pipenv for this, at least for the first step.